(All fields required)

 Please enter your name.

 Kelly Nordin was pregnant with her third child when an ultrasound revealed her baby had a congenital pulmonary airway malformation / CPAM.
 To her and husband Lewis’ great disappointment, their doctors were pessimistic that anything could be done to help the baby.
-Rather than accepting this prognosis, Kelly and Lewis began researching their options and, after researching several institutions, decided that the Fetal Care Center of Cincinnati gave their baby the best chance for survival.
+Rather than accepting this prognosis, Kelly and Lewis began researching their options and, after researching several institutions, decided that the Cincinnati Fetal Center gave their baby the best chance for survival.

 CPAM (until recently, the condition was termed congenital cystic adenomatoid malformation – CCAM) is a rare pulmonary maldevelopment that is usually restricted to one lobe of the lung.
 It typically appears on an ultrasound as a solid or cystic mass of pulmonary tissue that has an abundance of bronchial structures.